ciscorx/7z-revisions/README.md

 ## Commentary:

- Wouldnt it be nice if, after every time you save your buffer, you could go back and double check to see exactly what was saved, in addition to what perhaps may have accidentally been deleted?
-Well, now you can.
-7z-revisions-mode is an Emacs minor mode that saves the current buffer to a 7-zip archive of the same name, whenever a save-buffer command is issued.
+ Wouldnt it be nice to be able to go back and double check to see exactly what you saved, when you saved it, in addition to perhaps what you may have accidentally deleted?
+7z-revisions is now available, an essential #emacs #orgmode companion that does exactly that.
+With the 7z-revisions-mode minor mode, the current buffer is saved to a 7-zip archive of the same name, whenever a save-buffer command is issued.
 A time-stamp in the form of MMDDYY-HHMMSS is appended to the archived file.
 If the .7z archive file already exists then it incrementally saves the latest revision by adding a new patch to the archive.
 Optionally, the .7z extension can be altered to something else, such as .8z for example, by setting the global variable 7zr-archive-extension to ".8z".
 Additionally, the function 7z-revisions can be called interactively to view or consolidate past revisions in the archive, providing word by word differential highlighting.
 In addition, syntax coloring is applied when viewing raw diff files.<br/>